Carotid artery disease occurs when the carotid arteries become narrowed or blocked.

 Carotid artery disease occurs when fatty material called plaque builds up inside the arteries.
 This buildup of plaque is called hardening of the arteries (atherosclerosis).

 The plaque may slowly block or narrow the carotid artery.
 Or it may cause a clot to form suddenly.
-A clot that completely blocks the artery can lead to stroke.
+A clot that blocks the artery enough to reduce blood flow can lead to stroke.

 Risk factors for blockage or narrowing of the arteries include:

 At early stages, you may not have any symptoms.
 After plaque builds up, the first symptoms of carotid artery disease may be a stroke or a transient ischemic attack (TIA).
-A TIA is a small stroke that doesn't cause any lasting damage.
+A TIA is temporary reduction in blood flow to the brain that doesn't cause any lasting damage.

 Symptoms of stroke and TIA include: